Tag Archives: Isabella Leonarda

 At 15, Colorado’s Baroque Orchestra Looks Back – and Forward

 A preview by Marc Shulgold There were no Baroque-trumpet fanfares when musical life resumed in May 2021 for the Baroque Chamber Orchestra of Colorado (BCOC).
-A socially distanced audience in […]
+A socially distanced audience in the Lakewood Cultural Center cheered the onstage arrival of musicians for the first concert in – well, it seemed like forever.
+Perhaps aware of the […]

 0 Comments Read more »